 Funny you should ask, actually, I'm not all that sure myself.
 What I do know is that I'm thirtysomething, Scottish by birth, and somewhere on the geek-nerd spectrum.

-I am passionate about computers and technology, flying and photography.
+I am passionate about computers and technology, flying and photography, and making a move into media production.
 I enjoy science-fiction and fantasy literature, broadly enjoy cycling and can occasionally be found torturing innocent pianos.
 Some things I made can be found on the workbench.

 These pages are largely static.
 You can get a more dynamic insight into my digital life from my other online presences - see the links bar.

 - Things I made and notes I wrote about them

 - Recipe collection

 - The "Request for Assassination" form.
 This is based on a post in ucam.chat by Peter Clay on 2000-06-29 and is available in gzipped PostScript, PDF or as the original LaTeX source.

 In 2010 I made my first (short) film, a spoof weather forecast for Middle-Earth.

 I used to publish the email address ross at crazyscot.com on these pages, but it got so much spam that it's now heavily filtered.
 By all means email it if you like; it still works, but some systems cannot reach it.
 Instead, webcontact at crazyscot.com is a better place to email in the first instance.
 Alternatively, if I've given you a different address, probably best to use that.

 In case you really want it, I have a GPG key.
 (There may be a more up-to-date version on the keyservers.)
 If you know what to do with that file, you'll find it has some other email addresses in it - the one which begins with the digit zero is unfiltered and hence your best chance in case of problems.